pandaproject/panda/docs/faq.rst

 So is this like Caspio?
 -----------------------

-No, PANDA does produce graphics or interactives.
+No, PANDA does not produce graphics or interactives.

 So is this like BuzzData?
 -------------------------